Clinolipid 20% Lipid Injectable Emulsion, USP

 • Frequent clinical and laboratory determinations are necessary throughout treatment.
 Monitor fluid status closely in patients with pulmonary edema or heart failure.

-• Content of vitamin K may counteract anticoagulant activity.
+• Content of Vitamin K may counteract anticoagulant activity coumarin derivatives, including warfarin.

-• The most common (5%) adverse drug reactions reported during CLINOLIPID injection clinical trials were nausea and vomiting, hyperlipidemia, hyperglycemia, hypoproteinemia and abnormal liver function tests.
+• The most common (5%) adverse drug reactions reported from clinical trials were nausea and vomiting, hyperlipidemia, hyperglycemia, hypoproteinemia and abnormal liver function tests.